Where are you social secured?

 If you are self-employed and carry on business as a one-man business or partnership you must yourself pay social security contributions in the form of self-employed person's contributions.
 The self-employed person's contributions are calculated on the net income, i.e. the surplus from business activity.
 If you carry on business in a limited company the company pays employer's contributions on your salary in the same way as for employees.

-Self-employed person's contributions consist of the same component charges as the employer's contributions listed above but the sum of the charges is 28,97 per cent (2018: 28.97 per cent).
-For persons born in 1938 – 1952 the contributions will be 16.36 per cent and for persons born 1937 or earlier contributions are paid with 6.15 per cent.
+Self-employed person's contributions consist of the same component charges as the employer's contributions listed above but the sum of the charges is 28,97 per cent (2019: 28.97 per cent).
+For persons born in 1938 – 1954 the contributions will be 10.21 per cent and for persons born 1937 or earlier no contributions are to be paid.

-If you have social insurance in another country, you do not have to pay any self-employed person's contributions.
+If you are social secured in another country, you do not have to pay any self-employed person's contributions.

 Deduction for social security fees